zyprexh/Arweave-Academy/README.md

 The Practice section is designed for advanced developers.
 If you have significant development experience, consider giving it a try.

 Practice challenges will be released continuously, and for each challenge, the Best Practice will be selected and merged into the [awesome-ao](https://github.com/ArweaveOasis/awesome-ao) repository.
-Winners will receive rewards sponsored by Forward Research.
+Winners will receive 150 USDC as rewards sponsored by Forward Research.

 How to submit the challenge: